 Besides evaluating the performance of the QCM, we will be commissioning a brand new cryogenic system (the QCM connected to CTF with new controls and piping), and a new high power RF system (new high power amplifier and klystron racks).
 The klystrons used at UITF represent "CEBAF spares" and are expected to operate at 5 kW maximum power (typical CEBAF operating condition).
 Based on QCM performance observed at the CMTF, and based on the beam energy requirements of UITF (5 to 10 MeV), the QCM is not expected to operate in a field emission regime.
-The purpose of this OSP is to verify the absence of field emission under expected operating conditions.
+The purpose of this OSP is to evaluate the onset of field emission now that the QCM is positioned inside the UITF enclosure.